 A large office supplies ecommerce saw steady revenue increase by implementing a “candy aisle” concept shelf of inexpensive goods on the way to in-store registers.
 Hoping to see a similar uptick in average order value and revenue, the retailer designed a candy aisle page that pops up on the way to the check-out cart on its desktop and mobile sites.
 Engagement metrics for this page were high; customers seemed to spend time clicking on products and scrolling through this page.
 However, completed purchases decreased as did revenue.

 Glass Half Full

-This test indicated that while in-store candy aisles encourage customers to pick up extra items, online the concept creates a distraction and extra hurdle toward conversion.
-This test helped the company learn that while these items are appealing to customers, placing them before checkout just doesn’t work.
-Because they tried this concept in a test variation, they were able to immediately change course when results turned negative and streamlined the checkout process to eventually optimize the customer experience and maximize revenue.
+This A/B test indicated that while in-store candy aisles encourage customers to pick up extra items, online the concept creates a distraction and extra hurdle toward conversion.
+This A/B test helped the company learn that while these items are appealing to customers, placing them before checkout just doesn’t work.
+Because they tried this concept in an A/B test variation, they were able to immediately change course when results turned negative and streamlined the checkout process to eventually optimize the customer experience and maximize revenue.

 To learn more about SiteSpect, visit our website.

 Subscribe to our blog: